 To assist in my knowledge about this matter, we interviewed Liam Kane, R&D Scientist at Medicinal Genomics, about each virus and its role in cannabis.
 Liam has designed and internally validated all of Medicinal Genomics’ cannabis virus assays, including but not limited to: the primer design, testing with various Master Mixes, and an assay optimization process.
-He also helped design Beta test experiments with other labs, in which he compiled the data from and adjusted the protocols accordingly.
+He also helped design Beta test experiments with other labs, in which he compiled the data and adjusted the protocols accordingly.

-So let’s dive right in, the top 5 viruses to watch out for in your cannabis grow:
+So let’s dive right in, at the top 5 viruses to watch out for in your cannabis grow:

 1. Hop Latent Viroid

 Hop latent viroid (HLVd) is an RNA-based pathogen that only affects plants.
 HLVd is classified as a viroid, not a virus, simply because it is missing a protein coat.
-As the name also denotes, HLVd was first discovered in hops, but has since been identified as a threat to cannabis plants as well.
+As the name also denotes, HLVd was first discovered in hops but has since been identified as a threat to cannabis plants as well.
 In fact, Liam believes that it’s “certainly the most common cannabis viroid/virus observed in the field”.

-In cannabis plants, HLVd causes a phenomenon called “dudding”.
+In cannabis plants, HLVd causes a phenomenon called “Dudding”.
 Dudding is an informal term that is used to describe the following symptoms: